History of science: Age of the Earth

 Over the first half of the 19th century, geologists such as Charles Lyell, Adam Sedgwick, and Roderick Murchison applied the new technique to rocks throughout Europe and eastern North America, setting the stage for more detailed, government-funded mapping projects in later decades.
 Midway through the 19th century, the focus of geology shifted from description and classification to attempts to understand how the surface of the Earth had changed.
 The first comprehensive theories of mountain building were proposed during this period, as were the first modern theories of earthquakes and volcanoes.
 Louis Agassiz and others established the reality of continent-covering ice ages, and "fluvialists" like Andrew Crombie Ramsay argued that river valleys were formed, over millions of years by the rivers that flow through them.
 After the discovery of radioactivity, radiometric dating methods were developed, starting in the 20th century.
 Alfred Wegener's theory of "continental drift" was widely dismissed when he proposed it in the 1910s, but new data gathered in the 1950s and 1960s led to the theory of plate tectonics, which provided a plausible mechanism for it.
 Plate tectonics also provided a unified explanation for a wide range of seemingly unrelated geological phenomena.
-Since 1970 it has served as the unifying principle in geology.
+Since the 1960s it has served as the unifying principle in geology.

 Evolution and inheritance

 Perhaps the most prominent, controversial, and far-reaching theory in all of science has been the theory of evolution by natural selection, which was independently formulated by Charles Darwin and Alfred Wallace.
 It was described in detail in Darwin's book The Origin of Species, which was published in 1859.
 In it, Darwin proposed that the features of all living things, including humans, were shaped by natural processes over long periods of time.
 The theory of evolution in its current form affects almost all areas of biology.
 Implications of evolution on fields outside of pure science have led to both opposition and support from different parts of society, and profoundly influenced the popular understanding of "man's place in the universe".
-Separately, Gregor Mendel formulated in the principles of inheritance in 1866, which became the basis of modern genetics.
+Separately, Gregor Mendel formulated the principles of inheritance in 1866, which became the basis of modern genetics.